-Cost item Constraints Conditions of Reimbursement Travel (intercity transportation) Full-fare economy class tickets 1- Approval of UNDP before Accommodation Up to 50% of the effective DSA rate of UNDP for the respective location the initiation of travel 2- Submission of the invoices/receipt, etc. by the Breakfast Up to 6% of the effective DSA rate of UNDP for the respective location IC with the UNDP's F-10 Form Lunch Up to 12% of the effective DSA rate of UNDP for the respective location

-Dinner Up to 12% of the effective DSA rate of UNDP for the respective location 3- Acceptance and Approval by UNDP of the invoices and F-10 Form.
-Other Expenses (transfer, etc.) Up to 20% of effective DSA rate of UNDP for the respective location and 1 To Form.
+Cost item Constraints Conditions of Reimbursement Travel (intercity full-fare economy class tickets 1- Approval of UNDP before the initiation of transportation) travel Accommodation Up to 50% of the effective DSA rate of UNDP for the respective location 2- Submission of the invoices/receipts, etc. by Breakfast Up to 6% of the effective DSA rate of UNDP for the respective location the consultant with the UNDP's F-10 Form Lunch Up to 12% of the effective DSA rate of UNDP for the respective location 3- Approval and acceptance by UNDP of the invoices Dinner Up to 12% of the effective DSA rate of UNDP for the respective location and F-10 Form.
+Up to 20% of effective DSA rate of UNDP Other Expenses (intra city for the respective location transportations -, transfer • cost from /to terminals, etc.)